Frequently asked questions about research grants

 Medical Education Research Grants (MERG) and CanMEDS grants will then be disbursed 75 per cent of the grant at project start, and 25 per cent on receipt of the researcher's final research and financial reports on project completion.
-Projects approved for funding beyond one year receive subsequent years' funding following receipt of a satisfactory progress report on completion of one year's study.

 The Royal College requires that grant funds be administered by a third party (such as a university or hospital department or research institution) that will be responsible for providing the Royal College with a final financial report accounting for usage of grant funds; grants may not be made payable to an individual investigator.